kbilsted/StatePrinter/doc/AutomatingUnitTesting.md

 Notice how the assert `actual.Total` is rewritten.

 A problem with this approach, however, is that only the values of the asserts can be rewritten.
-Say that our imaginary change of business requirement was that the `Total` should be split the a `Total`and a `VAT Total`.
+Say that our imaginary change of business requirement was that the `Total` should be split into a `Total`and a `VAT Total`.
 This would require our test to get extended with yet another assert.
 With the current strategy, that is a manual procedure.
 Using the other strategies, this is an automated process.

 ## 1.4 Inspect and commit

 *"Now hold on a minute"*, I hear you say!
 You just generated the new asserts.
 How does StatePrinter know that the assert is correct?
 The answer is: It doesn't.
-StatePrinter does leave out the necessity to think, in fact you should not blindly trust the output.
+StatePrinter doesn't leave out the necessity to think.
+In fact you should not blindly trust the output.
 Just the same as when you blindly re-run your failing tests changing them assert-by-assert until they are green again (yes this happens on large enterprise systems so big no one knows all the lines of code). **StatePrinter simply takes away the typing when correcting tests.**